 – There is a 100 mile stretch of trail in VA that zigzags the Blue Ridge Parkway.
 RockN’Roll and I strike up an idea to wait out on the road and see if we can hunt down some trail magic.
 After a few non magical hours, we have an older couple pull up and give us some apples.
 Success!
 As we are about to head back into the woods, it begins pouring rain.
 Shucks!
 All the sudden a car pulls up and the passengers have an inquiry for us wet hikers.
 “Yall wanna ride in town with us and get some lunch?
 It’s on us!”

-– So I’ve decided that people that pick up hitchhikers stereotypically drink while driving said hitchhikers.
+– So I’ve decided that people who pick up hitchhikers stereotypically drink while driving said hitchhikers.
 We catch ride into town with a guy that we watch drink 6 beers in a 12 mile drive while we are in his truck bed.

 – Upon leaving Glasgow, VA we initiate a challenge: 77.7 miles in 100 hours to make it to Waynesboro, VA.
 The reward: making there in time to catch a ride with our friend Jennie to Virginia Beach for Memorial Day weekend.
 After hiking every day and night until past midnight, the mission is accomplished.
 A brief description of Virginia Beach: the Panama City Beach of the Atlantic coast.
 We hit it in style sporting American flag swimsuits and raging beards.
 RockN’Roll gets a bunch of kids to line up and shake my hand because I am “the guy from the hangover.”
 Using that same “star power”, we sneak onto the rooftop of a 5 star hotel complete with an infinity pool looking 27 stories over the ocean.